-The proposal involves continued extractive industry operations at Granges Pit.
-The proposed new extraction area is to be located largely within an existing active extraction area.
-The proposed new gravel pit will have an area less than 1.97ha.
+The proposal involves an extractive industry operation at Lees Pit.
+The proposed new gravel pit will have an area less than 1.98ha.
 Surface water runoff from the gravel pit will be well-contained within the site.
-The Yarrabandai Creek is located south of the gravel pit.
 The new pit design will involve water storage structures (sediment basins) less than the harvestable rights.
 It is not proposed to excavate to groundwater level, which is estimated at depth.
 On this basis, a surface water and ground water impact assessment has been prepared for the proposal.

-Water uses surrounding the site include on-farm storage in dams and the Yarrabandai Creek.
+Water uses surrounding the site include on-farm storage in dams.
 The site is not affected by the "Flood Planning" layer identified by Council or under the NSW Planning Portal.
 The likelihood of a flood inundating the site is low.
 The site is not located on land identified as groundwater vulnerable identified by Council or under the NSW Planning Portal.
-A number of bores in vicinity of the Granges Pit have been identified from the Water NSW database.
+A number of bores in vicinity of the Lees Pit have been identified from the Water NSW database.
 In general, bores are used for stock and domestic purposes and have been primarily installed to target relatively deep aquifers.